Documentation of Audiology Services

 Private Insurance

-Coding/Billing to Support Reimbursement
+Coding/Billing to Support Payment

-• HCPCS Level I codes, more commonly referred to as Current Procedural Terminology (CPT®; developed by the American Medical Association) codes, are used to describe procedures or services (e.g., audiologic assessment, aural rehabilitation).
+• HCPCS Level I codes, more commonly referred to as Current Procedural Terminology (CPT®; developed by the American Medical Association) codes, are used to describe procedures or services (e.g., audiologic evaluation, aural rehabilitation).
 CPT codes for audiologists are available on the ASHA website and are updated annually.

-• HCPCS Level II codes, typically called HCPCS ("hick picks") codes, are used to report supplies, equipment, and devices provided to clients/patients (e.g., hearing aids).
-HCPCS Level II Codes for audiology related devices are available on the ASHA website and are updated quarterly.
+• HCPCS Level II codes, typically called HCPCS (“hick picks”) codes, are used to report supplies, equipment, and devices provided to clients/patients (e.g., hearing aids).
+HCPCS Level II Codes for audiology-related devices are available on the ASHA website and are updated quarterly.

 • ICD codes are used to report diagnoses or disorders (e.g., noise-induced hearing loss, tinnitus).
-ICD Diagnosis Codes are available on the ASHA website and are updated annually.
+ICD diagnosis codes are available on the ASHA website and are updated annually.

 Procedure and diagnosis codes are recorded on a claim form submitted either electronically or on paper to third-party payers.
 Medicare, Medicaid, and most private health insurance plans use the CMS-1500 [PDF] claim form for noninstitutional providers (i.e., office setting) and the CMS-1450 [PDF]—or UB-04—form for institutional providers (e.g., hospital, comprehensive outpatient rehabilitation facility).
-See also Medicare Part B Claims Checklist: Avoiding Simple Mistakes on the CMS-1500 Claim Form.
+See Medicare Part B Claims Checklist: Avoiding Simple Mistakes on the CMS-1500 Claim Form.

 Documentation in Educational Settings

-Documentation in educational settings is used to convey essential clinical information about each student's diagnosis, intervention, and outcomes, and to address the questions that payers and/or stakeholders may ask about each student encounter:
+Documentation in educational settings is used to convey essential clinical information about each student’s diagnosis, intervention, and outcomes and to address the questions that payers and/or stakeholders may ask about each student encounter:

 • Is it educationally and/or functionally relevant?